 Provides respite care for children aged 0-18 years, as well as providing short term care for up to 28 days and long term care for children under Protection Orders.

 There is also a living-in program for 16-25 year olds.

-Magnolia Place is a specialist homelessness service funded by the Crown through the Department of Health and Human Services.
+Magnolia Place is a specialist homelessness service funded by the Crown through the Communities Tasmania.
 They offer short term crisis accommodation for women and their children experiencing homelessness.
 The majority of their clients are homeless due to family violence.